 We can recommend a source of free online courses called the “Khan Academy” (https://www.khanacademy.org/math).
 These courses Mathematics I, II, and III, Precalculus, Differential Calculus, and Integral Calculus offered there cover all these topics very well (even a bit beyond).

-In case of mathematical questions where you need input and advice please approach us to set up a meeting in the week before the semester: in the afternoon of September 9th or 10th .
+In case of mathematical questions where you need input and advice please approach us to set up a meeting in the weeks before the semester.